ChaseChipres/ShallowBlue/docs/proposal.md

 ## 2.3 AI/ML Algorithms

 We anticipate using reinforcement learning, specifically deep Q-Learning, with rewards and punishments.
 We will start with a Neural Network with linear layers to implement the Q-Network as done in Assignment 2.
+Depending on our agent's success, we might experiment with different activations functions as well.

 ## 2.4 Evaluation Plan